fireworks light the sky of Delhi during Diwali

 Diwali is a religious festival in India which celebrates the victory of light over darkness and knowledge over ignorance.
 It’s the biggest and most important of the Hindu festivals.
 It’s basically India’s Christmas.
 Each year it falls between October and November.

 During Diwali, Delhi is decorated with thousands of coloured lights.
-Businesses and homes hang hundreds of festive lights down their exteriors and drape windows and door fronts in garlands of marigolds.
+Businesses and homes hang hundreds of festive lights down their exteriors, and drape windows and door fronts in garlands of marigolds.
 Beautiful lotus shaped designs called rangoli are drawn outside front doors, and Diwali festivals and markets spring up everywhere.

 Where Can I Go For Diwali in Delhi?